OceanCodes/pass_fastq_pair/README.md

 ### Background

-When working in Code Ocean pipelines, the dataflow from a dataset to a capsule is to either send one file at-a-time (default behavior) or send all the data (global toggle on) to the capsule.
+When working in Code Ocean pipelines, the dataflow from a dataset to a capsule is to either send one file at-a-time, the default behavior (global toggle off), or send all the data (global toggle on) to the capsule.
 You would want to use the default behavior of sending one file at-a-time when working with sequencing data so that there is an instance of the capsule for every file.
 However, if you're working with paired-end reads files, the default behavior will separate forward and reverse reads files.
 This capsule solves this problem by passing 1 pair of paired-end reads files at-a-time wherever this capsule is used in a pipeline.

 <hr>